Alliyana/Hello-world/README.md

 # Hello-world
 s.dfbsn;dfjknp
 it is very ecciting - to live.
-Actually life is very amazing
+Actually life is very amazing.
 Laws of nature  help  to know essence of us.